peterkuma/clouds-ross-sea-2018/README.md

 ### Optional

-Needed only for generating the map in Figure 1:
+The following software is needed only for generating the map in Figure 1 (script `map.R`).

 - [R](https://www.r-project.org/)
 - R packages: